jpverkamp/blog/content/other/2018-01-23-running-local-proxies-with-docker.md

 {{< figure src="/embeds/2018/proxy-switchyomega-tor.png" >}}

 One thing that I particularly enjoy about Proxy SwitchOmega is the ability to dynamically choose proxies based on hostname.
-For example, if I wanted to visit a {{< wikipedia ".onion" >}} domain (only available via Tor), I could set up a rule like this:
+For example, if I wanted to visit a [[wiki:.onion]]() domain (only available via Tor), I could set up a rule like this:

 {{< figure src="/embeds/2018/proxy-switchyomega-onion.png" >}}